Emily Dickinson Lexicon

 Victor; winner; one who defeats an adversary.

 conscience, n.
-[Fr. < L. conscientia, privity of knowledge, knowledge withing oneself.]
+[Fr. < L. conscientia, privity of knowledge, knowledge within oneself.]

 conscious (-er), adj.
 [L. consci-us, knowing something with others, knowing in oneself, privy to.] (webplay: certain, existence, fact, knowing, memory, mind, myself, passes, power, spirits, thoughts).

-Intentionally; purposefully; deliberately; with an awareness of one's actions and their consequences.
+Intentionally; purposefully; deliberately; responsibly; with an awareness of one's actions and their consequences; [fig.] willingly; voluntarily.

-consciousness (consciousness'), n. [(conscious + -ness); see conscious, adj.] (webplay: certain, countenance, essential, existence, experience, feared, knowing, knowledge, mind, myself, offense, persuasion, possess, power, thoughts).
+consciousness (consciousness'), n. [see conscious, adj.] (webplay: certain, countenance, essential, existence, experience, feared, knowing, knowledge, mind, myself, offense, persuasion, possess, power, thoughts).

-- Mental awareness; cognizance; knowledge of one's own mental operations, or of what passes in one's one mind.
+- Cognizance; mental awareness; knowledge of what passes in one's one mind.